sreeniveditaa/Square-root-of-a-number/README.md

+# DATE:
-# Find the square root of a number
+# Exp 05: Find the square root of a number

 ## AIM:
 To write a program to find the square root of a number.